jeonghye-choi/jeonghye-choi/README.md

 ---

 Thank you for visiting my profile!
-Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/jeonghye-choi/) or check out my [Resume](https://www.notion.so/jeonghyedev/Jeonghye-8d52b0dc4ef046da8886c6b88a3cca86).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jeonghye-choi/) or check out my [Resume](https://www.notion.so/jeonghyedev/Jeonghye-8d52b0dc4ef046da8886c6b88a3cca86).